 1. Shared Hosting

 Shared hosting works on the premise that the smaller a website is, the fewer resources it needs.
 It’s cheap and easy to use, thus making it perfect for someone who doesn’t really understand how hosting solutions work.
-What is more, it’s a great option for those just starting out in the WordPress scene and need an affordable hosting solution.
+What is more, it’s an excellent option for those just starting out in the WordPress scene and need an affordable hosting solution.

 When using a shared plan, you’re essentially splitting the use of a single server alongside other users.
 If this is your first website ever, or if you’d prefer to take things slow and make upgrades when needed, this hosting plan can be the right one for you.
-Moreover, pretty much every provider offers shared hosting at considerably low prices, so it’s also definitely easy to find.
+Pretty much every popular provider offers shared hosting at considerably low prices, so it’s also definitely easy to find.

-While shared hosting is easy to set up and afford, there are a few drawbacks to it.
+While shared hosting is easy to set up and afford, it has a few drawbacks.
 Even though the server is shared, not every user gets an equal piece of the pie.
 There may be other websites on the server using a disproportionate amount of resources compared to you, thus leaving less room for your website and causing it to slow down.

 Additionally, you should be aware that there is a greater risk of a security breach.
 Even if you protect your website with all sorts of fancy technology and software that you have at your disposal, you may not be able to stop a security breach at the server level.
 A good shared host should be able to prevent this by using isolation, but that’s not often the case.